Diabetic Socks vs. Compression Socks: What’s the Difference?

 Compression socks are made to relieve the pain of your extremities using strong elastics.
 These socks allow blood to flow back to your heart.

 While some compression socks have similar features as diabetic socks, they often have bands that start at the ankle and go all the way up to the knee.
 For diabetes patients, this can sometimes provide too much restriction — preventing blood from flowing freely.
-Plus, some compression socks don’t have additional padding on the bottom, which can cause irritation and sores to develop during long walks and other physical activities.
+Plus, some compression socks don't have additional padding on the bottom, which can cause irritation and sores during long walks and other physical activities.

 Compression socks are most often used to help people with the following conditions: